Lafougere/node-cfml/README.md

 a simple cfml view engine for node.js/express

 ## Introduction
 I always appreciated Coldfusion for its ease of use.
 One of its great advantages is that CFML markup blends in very well with HTML markup.
-It has IMHO the cleanest views of any technology I used. node-cfml is a templating engine for Node.js/Express that implements the few CFML tags that make sense in a view.
+It has IMHO the cleanest views of any technology I used. node-cfml is a templating engine for Node.js/Express that implements the few CFML tags that make sense to use in a view.

 ## Support
 Only a few CFML tags have been implemented.
 Most CFML tags wouldn't make sense in a view.
 The implemented tags are:

   * CFSET
   * CFOUTPUT
   * CFIF